+During the year ended December 31, 2013, the Company deemed the achievement of certain operating income targets probable for the awards granted in 2013, 2012 and 2011, and recorded \$30.8 million for a portion of these awards, including cumulative adjustments of \$9.0 million during the three months ended March 31, 2013 and \$11.3 million during the three months ended December 31, 2013.
 During the year ended December 31, 2012, the Company deemed the achievement of certain operating income targets probable for the awards granted in 2011, and recorded \$4.1 million for a portion of these awards, including a cumulative adjustment of \$2.4 million during the three months ended March 31, 2012.
-As of December 31, 2012, the Company had not begun recording stock-based compensation expense for the awards granted in 2012 as the Company determined the achievement of the combined operating income targets was not probable.
-The Company will assess the probability of the achievement of the operating income targets at the end of each reporting period.
-If it becomes probable that the performance targets related to these performance-based restricted stock units will be achieved, a cumulative adjustment will be recorded as if ratable stock-based compensation expense had been recorded since the grant date.
-Additional stock based compensation of up to \$16.6 million would have been recorded through December 31, 2012 for all performance-based restricted stock units had the full achievement of these operating income targets been deemed probable.
+The Company will assess the probability of the achievement of the operating income targets related to these performance-based restricted stock units will be achieved, a cumulative adjustment will be recorded as if ratable stock-based compensation expense had been recorded through December 31, 2013 for all performance-based restricted stock units had the full achievement of these operating income targets been deemed probable.